astronomer/apache-airflow-providers-transfers/README.md

 ```

 ## Quickstart
+Users can get started quickly with following two approaches:
+1. Spinning up a local Airflow infrastructure using the open-source Astro CLI and Docker
+2. Using vanilla Airflow and Python

 ### Run `UniversalTransferOperator` using [astro](https://docs.astronomer.io/astro/create-first-dag)
 * Create an [Astro project](https://docs.astronomer.io/astro/create-first-dag).
   * Open your terminal or IDE
+  * Install [docker](https://docs.docker.com/engine/install/) and  [astro-cli](https://docs.astronomer.io/astro/cli/overview) using this [documentation](https://docs.astronomer.io/astro/cli/install-cli).
   * Create a new directory for your Astro project:

     ```shell